AZCactus/DataVisualizationTutorial/folder/sketch.md

 |discrete|individual counts|distinguishable units|
 |ratio|parts of a whole, proportion|distinguishable parts, adding up to a complete unit|

+**Dynamic Nature of Spatial Dimension**

+Dynamic in two ways:
+- changing existing values
+- changing the number of visual elements (adding or deleting)

+- Fixed: The spatial dimensions do not change.
+The number of visual elements is fixed at the start of the visualization.
+Visual elements do not move.
+- Create: New elements may be created in response to incoming data.
+Existing element positions may be mutated.
+- Mutable: The number of elements remains fixed throughout the visualization process, but the location of elements may change over time.
+- Create & Delete: Elements may be created or deleted in response to incoming data.

 **Inspiration and Precedent**

 - http://www.dear-data.com